How To Make A Head Scarf

 And you aren’t going to believe how easy it is to do.
 They can be made in just 10 minutes, not even kidding.

 These pieces are both functional and stylish.
+I love using them to keep my hair away from my face when I’m wearing a DIY natural oatmeal mask, all-natural shaving gel, or soaking in a bath infused with handmade bath bombs.
 If you make one, you’re bound to make at least a dozen more.

 WHY YOU NEED A HEAD SCARF